CheetahRobotics/Team10182/prep.md

 * Teleop mode.
 Make sure the robot can be driven with the gamepad.
 * If there is time put a plate or something on the front of the bot so it can push blocks around.

 Don't go to the next priority until the previous priority is complete:
 Priority 1: Omarion: Make sure Omarion's program runs.
 This probably includes adding a counter-weight.
 Priority 2: Nathan: Make sure the Teleop runs with the gamepad.
 Nathan should do this.
 Priority 3: Benny: Put a bar in the front of the brian-bot so it can push blocks around.
 Priority 4: Practice driving.
 Check in and push all code!

 Other tasks if there are spare hands:
 * Finish the other Rev bot so it is a clone of the Brian-bot.
 * Keep working on Benny's bot.

-The bus leaves the school
+The bus leaves the school at 7:45am on Saturday!!!!!

 #### Things to remember before Saturday:
 * Charge Batteries